getify/You-Dont-Know-JS/this & object prototypes/ch2.md

 foo.call( obj ); // 2
 ```

-While arrow-functions provide an alternative to using `bind(..)` on a function to ensure its `this`, which can seem attractive, it's important to note that they essentially are disabling the traditional `this` mechanism in favor of the more widely-understood lexical scoping.
+While arrow-functions provide an alternative to using `bind(..)` on a function to ensure its `this`, which can seem attractive, it's important to note that they essentially are disabling the traditional `this` mechanism in favor of more widely-understood lexical scoping.
 Pre ES-6, we already have a fairly common pattern for doing so, which is basically almost indistinguishable from the spirit of ES6 arrow-functions:

 ```js
 function foo() {